Fohdeesha/lab-docu/documentation/fcx.md

 inline power install-firmware stack-unit 1 tftp 192.168.1.8 fcx_poeplus_02.1.0.b004.fw
 #after a minute  or so, hit enter to return to cli
 reload
+#you'll probably get a message that it hasn't finished. it can take up to 10 minutes
 #once it's booted back into the OS:
 enable
 configure terminal